rKamindo/emu-apex/README.md

+The logic implemented in this code is based on the methods described in the paper:
+[Development of a Flexible Vent for Latex Weather Ballooning](https://www.iastatedigitalpress.com/ahac/article/id/15638/) published in the *Academic High Altitude Conference*.

 # Vented Balloon Controller Testing Guide

 This guide outlines the process for testing a weather balloon's ascent control system using an Arduino program and a Python-based altitude simulator.
 It demonstrates how the controller manages vent operations and flight states in a simulated environment.